JuliCardenasG/react-electron-twitter/README.md

 Electron-based React application to display a Twitter feed.
 It uses React with [Ant Design](https://ant.design/docs/react/introduce) for the UI and Electron as a platform to build a desktop app for multiple targets.

 ## Technical considerations
 This app was built in about 9-10 hours and it is just for demo purposes.
-Due to time constraints, there is a room for lots of improvements:
+Due to time constraints, there is room for lots of improvements:
 - UI/UX is very simple and could be improved in many ways
 - Unit test coverage also could be improved by a lot, as there are just a few tests due again to time constraints
 - Error handling could be improved.
 There is now just a simple message which states that an error has happened